brennanbrown/notes/product-management/product-strategy.md

 # Product Strategy

-> Informatics: The study of the structure, behaviour, and interactions of natural and engineered computational systems.
-Informatics studies the representation, processing, and communication of information in natural and engineered systems.
+> Product management is the practice of strategically driving the development, market launch, and continual support and improvement of a company’s products.

 **Table of Contents:**